Skip to content

 Everybody has bad days, and it might be one of those cases where the client is just being difficult.
 It’s up to you to decide whether or not you’ll accept an apology.

-If the client isn’t sorry and doesn’t show any signs of changing, though, it may be best to fire them.
+If the client isn’t sorry and shows no signs of change, it may be best to fire them.

 And if somebody assaults you, threatens you, or uses hateful language?
-That’s definitely an instant firing.
-At this point you may want to bring in a lawyer, too.
+That’s an instant firing.
+At this point, you may want to bring in a lawyer, too.

 If people are rude to me or my staff, we part ways very quickly.